cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-A _match-expression_'s operand is an expression of class, choice, array, slice, arithmetic, builtin vector or builtin matrix type.
+A _match-expression_'s operand is an expression of class, choice, array, slice, arithmetic, built-in vector or built-in matrix type.
 The _match-specifier_ is populated with a set of _match-clauses_.
 Each _match-clause_ has a _pattern_ on the left, an optional _match-guard_ in the middle, and a _match-body_ after the `=>` token.

 A match is rich in the kind of patterns it supports: